wayfindrltd/wayfindr-demo-ios/README.md

 Any mentions of "platforms" or "exits" found in the code are legacy from Wayfindr's previous trials in [Mainline Rail and Metro Stations](http://www.wayfindr.net/open-standard/guidelines/venue-types/mainline-rail-and-metro-stations/).

 Information about the beacons parameters (e.g.major, minor, accuracy etc.) can be found in the [Wayfindr Open Standard](http://wayfindr.net/open-standard/wayfinding-technologies/bluetooth-low-energy-beacons/).

+The sample data file uses three beacon identifiers which can be tested without presence of physical beacons by using any iBeacon simulator app.
+To operate a working demo, use the iBeacon simulator app with UUID `00000000-0000-0000-0000-000000000001`, major set to 1 and three minors 1,2 and 3.
+To install and use the demo app, you will need an Apple development license.
+Wayfindr has tested the demo app on an iPhone 6s.

 ## Team